 Incident DetailsCause of Death:

 The intoxicated subject shot a 62-year-old man, who later died, during an argument and then fled the scene.
 Sheriff Lange had arrested two other men from the house where the shooting took place and was in search of the suspect.

 As Sheriff Lange stopped upon seeing a man walking near Braysville, he was shot in the abdomen when his badge was seen by the suspect.
-He was able to return fire and wound the suspect before he fled into the darkness.
+He was able to return fire and wound the 21-year-old suspect before he fled into the darkness.
 Sheriff Lange was taken to Bethesda Hospital in Cincinnati, Ohio, for surgery where he died the following day.